• HOME

 For the ultimate luxurious experience, check out Casa Prana!

-This gorgeous 5-star hotel in Lake Atitlan rivals the top hotels in the world.
+This gorgeous 5-star hotel is the crème de la crème of Lake Atitlan hotels.
 A night here will cost you a pretty penny, but for those looking for just that, you can’t find better.

 10. Selina Panajachel